The Russia Investigations: On The Hunt For Duffel Bags Full Of Cash

 All the same, listeners will have their ears peeled for some kind of new details that bear on the Russia imbroglio.

-The Cambridge Analytica data-vacuuming narrative has embarrassed Facebook but so far there has been no clear connection between it and Facebook's use by Russian influence-mongers in Moscow's attack on the 2016 election.
-That was the subject of its own three-hearing mega-marathon last year.
+The Cambridge Analytica data-vacuuming narrative has embarrassed Facebook, but so far, there has been no clear connection between it and Facebook's use by Russian influencemongers in Moscow's attack on the 2016 election.
+That was the subject of its own three-hearing megamarathon last year.

 Maybe there is no connection between the active measures and the current concerns about data and privacy on Facebook.
-It's been speculated about but not verified.
-Facebook says it's leaning forward in banning accounts used by the Internet Research Agency — the troll shop indicted by Mueller and sanctioned by the United States — as part of what it calls its work dedicated to preventing a repeat of the Russian 2016 active measures campaign.
+It has been speculated about but not verified.
+Facebook says it's looking forward by banning accounts used by the Internet Research Agency — the "troll factory" indicted by Mueller and sanctioned by the United States — as part of what it calls its dedication to preventing a repeat of the Russian 2016 active measures campaign.

-But Zuckerberg is going to be answering questions in public for hours and hours on Tuesday and Wednesday, so until it happens there's no way to know what he or the committee members might say.
+But Zuckerberg is going to be answering questions in public for hours and hours on Tuesday and Wednesday, so until that happens there is no way to know what he or the committee members might say.